 The Tassie Tourism Ambassador Program has been created specifically for the Tasmanian tourism industry as a way to equip tourism and hospitality staff and interested locals with the skills to offer a great visitor experience and local knowledge to tell the story of the region.

-The objective of the Tassie Tourism Ambassador Program is to increase regional dispersal by inspiring and empowering staff working in customer-facing businesses to provide a positive experience for every visitor they come into contact with.
+The objective of the Tassie Tourism Ambassador Program is to increase regional dispersal by inspiring and empowering staff working in customer-facing businesses to provide a positive experience for every visitor with whom they come into contact.

 Why do we need this?

 We know that if visitors are greeted at every touchpoint during their stay with a warm welcome and genuine interaction, they will have a positive experience.
 Positive experiences lead to loyal advocates and rave reviews which builds awareness of a destination and motivates consumers to travel.
-Ultimately this program will help to increase the number of visitors and boost our economy creating more sustainable businesses and employment.
+Ultimately, this program will help to increase visitor number and boost our economy, creating more sustainable businesses and employment.